How do you enhance perceptions of your brand and establish a connection with a generation that has often been overlooked?

 - Enhance perceptions of AARP and increase brand affinity among this younger demographic

 AARP’s TikTok account is personality-driven, starring “AARP TikTok guy” Craig and tapping into relatable experiences of aging with a heavy dose of both humor and nostalgia.
-Leaning into what makes TikTok unique, we established a brand voice that is witty, a little irreverent, and genuinely Gen X – steeped in ’80s and ’90s culture.
-It is:
+Putting aside what works for AARP on other social channels and leaning into what makes TikTok unique, we established a brand voice that is witty, a little irreverent, and genuinely Gen X – steeped in ’80s and ’90s culture.

 - Unexpected: Our voice and presence deliver surprise and delight